In 2019 I entered into a competition and I actually won!

 I don't know how the team took my ramblings and in-consistent mood board and turned it into the two design concepts they presented to me.
 What they came up with didn't just include a logo but they also helped me define my brand and what I am.

 Below I share some of the resources Tickety Boo created for me.

-During a very exciting Zoom call the team presented two design concepts.
+During a very exciting Zoom call, the team presented two design concepts.

 During the call when the team presented the concepts to me I felt quite overwhelmed, I loved each concept and could see both fitting in with me.
-To decide I printed both out, placed them around the house in different light and lived with them for a few days.
+To decide I printed both out, placed them around the house in different lights and lived with them for a few days.

-I shared the variations to a few different people and I really appreciate their feedback, it didn't necessarily swing my ultimate decision but it helped me get clear on how others would perceive me and my brand.
+I shared the variations with a few different people and I really appreciate their feedback, it didn't necessarily swing my ultimate decision but it helped me get clear on how others would perceive me and my brand.

 In concept two I saw an indie business and I felt the creative was really fun and different and I liked the playfulness of the colours and the logo.

-I absolutely love the linked ll's in concept one, I think it's subtle but clear and the collaborative nature of everything I do is so important to me so in the end I decided to go with this concept.
-At first it felt like it would be the safer option and wondered if I was not challenging myself enough but in the end I felt that it has longevity and that it can fit all my future goals and plans for my business.
+I absolutely love the linked ll's in concept one, I think it's subtle but clear and the collaborative nature of everything I do is so important to me so in the end, I decided to go with this concept.
+At first, it felt like it would be the safer option and wondered if I was not challenging myself enough but in the end, I felt that it has longevity and that it can fit all my future goals and plans for my business.

 After I made my decisions I asked the team to tweak the colours a little bit.
 I loved them but felt like the yellow was a bit too gloomy.
 One reason why I love yellow as a colour is that it makes me feel happy and positive so we decided to swap it for a brighter colour.
 I also surprisingly missed a pink in there as one of my favourite colour combinations is pink and red.
-Initially I had said I wanted to steer clear of pink so this surprised me.
+Initially, I had said I wanted to steer clear of pink so this surprised me.

 I love how the team named all the colours and but so much thought into them.